marcomoroni/portfolio-src/_posts/2017-04-01-monument-valley-opengl.md

 To create the water waves that you can see on the left cube I multiplied two identical normal maps moving in different directions.

-Finally I worked with frames to allow multiple ones to work at the same time: I can have multiple post-processing effects, such as vignette and inverse colours.
+Finally, I worked with frames to allow multiple ones to work at the same time: I can have multiple post-processing effects, such as vignette and inverse colours.

-You can take a look at it on my [GitHub](https://github.com/MarcoMoroni/CG_cw2) and you can also read the [report](href="https://github.com/MarcoMoroni/CG_cw2/blob/master/Report/report.pdf) I worte.
+You can take a look at it on my [GitHub](https://github.com/MarcoMoroni/CG_cw2) and you can also read the [report](href="https://github.com/MarcoMoroni/CG_cw2/blob/master/Report/report.pdf) I wrote.

 You should play that game btw, it's gorgeous.